 Black Cowboys

-In recent years, a strong black community has emerged in the USA calling themselves Black Cowboys.
+In recent years, a black community has emerged in the USA calling themselves Black Cowboys.
 They strive for recognition as a part of American history.
 The modern Black Cowboys hold horses, try to keep the memory alive, but also see themselves as street workers and want to get young black people interested in riding and their own culture.
-They live in cities like Los Angeles, Atlanta and Charlotte.
+They live in cities like Los Angeles, Atlanta, Charlotte and Chicago.
 Others run farms and train hard to participate in rodeos.

 We set out and followed the trail of the Black Cowboys.
 We wanted to capture their heritage and observe its transition into today‘s world; with an additional focus on the role of women and girls in that community.
 We also documented towns and the land where Black Cowboys worked at the time of the great cattle drives.
 The “Great Western Trails” led from the south of Texas to Kansas.
 To this day, numerous murals and saloons recall the time of the Great Western Trails.